 Roll each ribbon into a 'sausage' and then line them up side by side.
 Cut across the entire line of rolls so that you have pieces about 2.5cm / 1" long.
 Press the back of a fork into the top of each and then form each Gnocchi into a regular shape.
 The gnocchi will initially be a golden doughy colour but will darken if you keep them overnight in the refrigerator.

 Bring a pan of water to a boil and add your gnocchi one at a time and allow to boil until the little dumplings are all floating at the surface of the water.
 It will take about ten or fifteen minutes and if you allow them to boil while you're making the sauce then both sauce and gnocchi should be ready at the same time.

 Make the Sauce

-7. Reconstitute your Porcini by adding them to the 100ml boiling water.
-They’ll need about ten minutes to soften up.
+Reconstitute the dried porcini by adding them to the 100ml boiling water.
+They'll need about ten minutes to soften up.

 Melt the butter in a pan and then add the garlic.
 I passed my cloves through a garlic press but you can also mince them finely.
 Cook until soft and fragrant then add the salt, cream and porcini mushrooms, water and all.